'Gripping pulse-racing adventure by a true legend. Louis Rudd's courage and determination is admirable' Andy McNab

 In this gripping book Louis reveals how a thirst for adventure saw him join the Royal Marines at sixteen and then pass the SAS selection course at only twenty-two.
 He describes his first gruelling polar expedition with legendary explorer Lieutenant Colonel Henry Worsley in 2011 and the leadership challenges he faced a few years later when he led a team of Army Reservists across Antarctica.
 And he takes us with him step by painful step as he pushes himself to the limit, travelling alone in 2018 on his epic and lonely trek across the continent’s treacherous ice fields and mountains.

-With edge-of-the-seat storytelling, Endurance is an extraordinary account of adventure by an inspirational man.
+With edge-of-the-seat storytelling, Endurance is an awe-inspiring account of courage and resilience by a remarkable man.